sethtrain/sethtrain.github.io/drafts/manager-readme.md

 do you job and do it effectively together.
 I help coordinate conversations and collaboration.
 I help coach for the best outcome.
 You will some times hear me say _"We win and lose as a team."_  This is true, we can't do this without each other.
 The people that sit with you and around you are your best allies.
 The analogy I like to use here is that of Steve Kerr, the head coach for the Golden
 State Warriors.
-If you watch him during a game you'll notice that he is most often sitting comfortably on the side lines letting his team play.
+If you watch him during a game you'll notice that he is most often sitting comfortably on the bench letting the team play.
 He may step up and adjust during the game but his actions show that the team is at work.
 I believe that the best coaching happens through our 1:1 conversations and various team meetings and that the time for the team to shine is during the sprint.
-I may help adjust along the way but this is game time for a product team.
+I may help adjust along the way but this is game time for a product engineering team.

 This is where process happens.
 One note about process and who I am at my core.
 I obviously care about process in that I have created this document that details all of the things that mean something to me and I want to consistantly be communicating and enacting.
 But,